carminesh/Carmine-Fabbri-Stargazers/README.md

   - `models`: Model folder to store all the TypeScripts data types
   - `screens`: This folder contain each screen of the application
   - `store`: This folder contains the store and all the slices folder
   - `slices`: Folder used to store slices that are needed to manage the store

+- `/index.js`: This is the default entry point of the application.

 # GitHub Authentication token